crua9/Dog-Water-Bowl-Home-Assistant/README.md

 * Smart "Nag" Loop: Integrates with Home Assistant automations to remind you every 15 minutes until the bowl is filled.
 * On-the-Fly Calibration: Adjust thresholds, brightness, and calibration factors via the Home Assistant UI without reflashing.

+Note: The automation basically waits for the bowl to be below a point after 5 minutes.
+I did this because if someone is cleaning the bowl or maybe a dog is drinking and it hasn't crossed that line.
+I don't want it to start nagging.
+But if no one fills it (at least get it in the yellow (between red and blue).
+Then every 15 min after it will nag.

 # Hardware Requirements

 * Microcontroller: Seeed Studio XIAO ESP32-C6 (or equivalent ESP32).